Sint Maarten travel advice

 Medical services and facilities

-Medical care is generally good.
-There is one hospital in Sint Maarten, the St. Maarten Medical Center in Cay Hill.
+Medical care is generally good, though limited as there is one hospital in Sint Maarten, the St. Maarten Medical Center in Cay Hill.
 You will have to pay in advance of treatment.

 Make sure you get travel insurance that includes coverage for medical evacuation and hospital stays.